Arffornia/Nexus_Mods/README.md

 await nexusMods.loadModsFromJson(jsonModList);
 ```

-You can also load the json file using an url (Coming soon) :
+You can also load the json file using an url :

 ```typescript
 await nexusMods.loadModsFromJsonUrl(jsonUrlModList);